Arizona State vs. Washington NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Arizona State and its opponents have gone over the current 44-point total in seven of eight games this season.
+- Arizona State's games this season have gone over 44 points seven of eight times.

-- Washington's games have gone over 44 points in three of eight chances this season.
+- Washington and its opponents have combined to score more than 44 points in three of eight games this season.

 - The combined points per game average of the two teams, 52.3, is 8.3 points above Saturday's over/under.